Austin Fraudulent Will Contest Lawyers

 Dealing with a loved one’s death is an emotionally trying experience.
 The situation can become even more challenging when you discover that something is wrong with your loved one’s will, and you have good reason to believe that it is fraudulent.
 For instance, the will may have been changed shortly before your loved one’s death, or it may exclude you and certain other family members for no clear reason.

-During this difficult time, you can turn to the experienced and caring probate litigation attorneys of Michael P. Fleming & Associates, P.C., for the skillful legal guidance and representation that you need.
+During this difficult time, you can turn to the experienced and caring probate litigation attorneys of Fleming Law, P.C., for the skillful legal guidance and representation that you need.
 We can review your case in a free consultation and work with you to develop a solid legal strategy that challenges the validity of the will.
 We assist clients with will contests in Austin and throughout Texas.
 We can start work on your case right away.
 Contact us now to discuss your case.

 What Makes a Will a ‘Fraudulent’ One?